mthuurne/retroasm/docs/primitives.rst

 Truncation
 ^^^^^^^^^^

-Truncation is an operation that preserves only the last *N* bits of a value, the rest is replaced by zeroes.
-There is no dedicated node type for truncation: a bit mask is computed with the value 2\ :raw-html-m2r:`<sup>*N*</sup>` - 1, meaning *N* consecutive ones in binary, and the truncation is handled by a bitwise *and* of the value and this mask.
+Truncation is an operation that preserves only the last :math:`N` bits of a value, the rest is replaced by zeroes.
+There is no dedicated node type for truncation: a bit mask is computed with the value :math:`2^N-1`, meaning :math:`N` consecutive ones in binary, and the truncation is handled by a bitwise *and* of the value and this mask.

 Concatenation
 ^^^^^^^^^^^^^